Tsumekiri/Easier-ElonaPlusCustom-GX/README.md

 ---

-Personal Project to change Overdose mode into an easier game mode (basically cheating).
+Personal project to change Overdose mode into an easier game mode (basically cheating).
+It's just a learning project.
 It includes:

 - No item weight
 - No magic spellstock usage